mrinal1210/web-shotel-website/README.md

 # Hotel Website

 Welcome to simple Hotel Website.
-It makes use of HTML5 and css with mobile support.
+It makes use of HTML5 and CSS with mobile support.

 <!-- TOC insertAnchor:false -->